nitro41992/splitting-sucks/docs/app_navigation_redesign.md

   - Apply the text styles from the theme's `TextTheme`
   - Use the predefined button styles from the theme for actions
   - Follow the elevation and corner radius conventions from the card and modal themes

+## Implementation Notes

+### Progress Summary

+We've made significant progress on the app navigation redesign with the following key improvements:

+#### Bug Fixes Completed
+1. **Split Manager State Update**: Fixed the issue where changes made in the Split Summary screen (tax, tip adjustments) weren't properly updating the underlying SplitManager state, ensuring that all changes are correctly saved and persisted.

+2. **Improved Navigation**: Fixed navigation issues including:
+   - Back gesture now properly navigates to the previous step instead of immediately showing an exit dialog
+   - Successfully implemented navigation from unassigned items in summary view to the correct tab in split view

+3. **Visual Consistency**: Corrected visual issues:
+   - Updated receipt item position numbers to use the app's secondary color (puce) instead of blue
+   - Fixed toast notifications to consistently appear at the top instead of the bottom

+4. **Item Quantity Handling**: Fixed issues with item quantities:
+   - Corrected quantity parsing bug where single items incorrectly showed as multiple quantities
+   - Fixed UI for modifying quantities when a person has multiple of the same item
+   - Updated the SplitManager to properly handle duplicate items with different quantities

+#### UI Enhancements Completed
+1. **Restaurant Name Field**: Added a required restaurant name field in the receipt upload section:
+   - Implemented form validation to ensure the field is not left empty
+   - Added proper storage in receipt metadata and SplitManager state
+   - Ensured the name is propagated throughout the workflow and saved with the receipt

+#### Current Issues
+1. **Navigation to Summary**: Users are unable to navigate to the Summary view using either:
+   - The Summary step indicator in the workflow header
+   - The "Go to Summary" button in the Split view
+   This appears to be a regression that needs urgent fixing for workflow completion.

+#### Next Steps
+1. **Remaining Bug Fixes**:
+   - Fix navigation to Summary screen from Split view
+   - Complete edits in split summary saving to state
+   - Update existing workflow screens to work with the new modal container
+   - Fix any issues with the AppRoot component

+2. **UI Refinement**:
+   - Redesign the overall receipts view to be more cohesive with the app theme
+   - Add visual interest and proper styling
+   - Implement empty state placeholders

+3. **Testing & Deployment**:
+   - Test all fixed functionality
+   - Update security rules to support the new data structure
+   - Test on various devices and screen sizes

+The restaurant name implementation serves as a foundation for further UI improvements, demonstrating how we can enhance the workflow while maintaining compatibility with the existing architecture.